-- Application and admission to the CUC/COSA PreAL program - 33 semester hours.

-Required Courses (33 hours) - EDL-6122 Oregon Supervision and Improvement of Instruction (3 hours) - EDL-6130 School Improvement and Change (3 hours) - EDL-6212 Oregon School Finance (3 hours) - EDL-6220 School Organization and Human Resources (3 hours) - EDL-6232 Oregon School Law (3 hours) - EDL-6242 Oregon Instructional Leadership (3 hours) - EDL-6300 Ethics of School Leadership (3 hours) - EDL-6310 Schools, Families and Community Partnerships (3 hours) - EDL-6997 Oregon PreAL Internship I (3 hours) - EDL-6998 Oregon PreAL Internship II (3 hours) - RES-6600 Research in Education (3 hours) Master of Arts in School Leadership with Initial Leader Licensure (Ohio ONLY) This program is limited to Ohio educators enrolled through the Ohio SAIL partnership.
-Required Courses (33 hours-M.A. with endorsement) - RES-6600: Research in Education (Required for M.A. with endorsement) - EDL-6201 Ohio: School Finance and Business Management (3) - EDL-6220 School Organization and Human Resources (3) - EDL-6231 Ohio: School Law (3) - EDL-6121 Ohio: Supervision and Improvement of Instruction (3) - EDL-6241 Ohio: Instructional Leadership (3) - EDL-6131 Ohio: School Evaluation and Change Processes (3) - EDL-6300 Ethics of School Leadership (3) - EDL-6310 Schools, Family, Community Partnerships (3) - EDL-6983 Ohio School Internship I (3) - EDL-6984 Ohio School Internship II (3) Capstone Experience A year-long (two consecutive semesters) capstone clinical experience offering a variety of appropriate site-based hands-on experiences, including public policy in a diverse setting supervised by University and site personnel.
+- Application and admission to the CUC/COSA PreAL program - 33 semester hours Required Courses (33 hours) EDL-6122 Oregon Supervision and Improvement of Instruction EDL-6130 School Improvement and Change EDL-6212 Oregon School Finance EDL-6220 School Organization and Human Resources EDL-6232 Oregon School Law EDL-6242 Oregon Instructional Leadership EDL-6300 Ethics of School Leadership EDL-6310 Schools, Families and Community Partnerships EDL-6997 Oregon PreAL Internship I EDL-6998 Oregon PreAL Internship II RES-6600 Research in Education Master of Arts in School Leadership with Principal Licensure (Ohio ONLY) This program is limited to Ohio educators enrolled through the Ohio SAIL partnership.
+Required Courses (33 hours - M.A. with licensure) EDL-6201 Ohio: School Finance and Business Management EDL-6220 School Organization and Human Resources EDL-6231 Ohio: School Law EDL-6121 Ohio: Supervision and Improvement of Instruction EDL-6241 Ohio: Instructional Leadership EDL-6131 Ohio: School Evaluation and Change Processes EDL-6300 Ethics of School Leadership EDL-6310 Schools, Family, Community Partnerships EDL-6983 Ohio School Internship I EDL-6984 Ohio School Internship II RES-6600: Research in Education (Required for M.A. with licensure) Capstone Experience A year-long (two consecutive semesters) capstone clinical experience offering a variety of appropriate sitebased hands-on experiences, including public policy in a diverse setting supervised by University and site personnel.
 These should be among the final courses in the program (EDL-6983 and EDL-6984).
 Prerequisite: The student must be in the Principal Licensure Program.
 Students must consult with their Graduate Student Advisor before registering for these courses.
 Master of Arts in Special Education Leadership (30 hours) The Master of Arts Degree in Special Education Leadership is designed for educators with an interest in the administrative work involved in leading special education programs.
 This degree is designed to provide qualified candidates with the skills and knowledge necessary to engage in the practice of leadership in the field of special education.
 This program will enable candidates to: